lethenju/portfolio-react/src/articles/WinMan.md

 ## What I learned

 I gained experience with C development and makefile building while developing this project.
+I also learned how to use CMake when I switched from manual makefiles to Cmake.